 Ministry does not happen without committed volunteers like you!

 There are multiple ways to get involved in an area you are passionate about.
-Read more about them below.
+Find our current volunteers opportunities below.

 Want to know more about the ministries you would be serving?
 Check out our Local Missions Partners.